-

 If anxiety is mild, relaxation training is often the most appropriate treatment.
 Other types of counseling may also be tried.

-If anxiety is severe or counseling is not effective, drugs that can reduce anxiety, usually selective serotonin reuptake inhibitors (SSRIs) or sometimes buspirone (an antianxiety drug), may be needed.
+If anxiety is severe or counseling is not effective, medications that can reduce anxiety, usually selective serotonin reuptake inhibitors

 Drugs Mentioned In This Article